Welcome to the College Panhellenic of East Tennessee State University! On behalf of

 Is primary recruitment going to happen in the Fall semester?

-First Invitational Round: Using the mutual selection process, women can be invited back to up to four chapters on Saturday, September 5.
-Chapters will host Zoom events and will give you a presentation and an opportunity to talk to chapter members.
+First Invitational Round: Through the mutual selection process, women can be invited back to up to four chapters.

-Preference Invitational Round: Again, using the mutual selection process, owmen can be invited back to up to two chapters on Sunday, September 6.
-Chapters will host Zoom events and will give you a presentation and an opportunity to talk to chapter members.
-After preference, you will complete a form called the Membership Recruitment Acceptance Binding Agreement (MRABA).
+Preference Invitational Round: Through the mutual selection process, women can be invited back to up to two chapters.
+After your last preference event, you will complete a form called the Membership Recruitment Acceptance Binding Agreement (MRABA).

-Bid Day: On Monday, September 7, potential new members who have been matched with a sorority will receive their bid invitation this day.
-Chapters will host Bid Day events virtually.
+Bid Day: Potential new members who have been matched with a sorority will receive their bid invitation this day.

 Through this process, you will have your own team of "Rho Gammas" or Recruitment Guides who will answer any questions you have and help you navigate each step.